cnlohr/rv003usb/README.md

 [ch32v003fun](https://github.com/cnlohr/ch32v003fun) is a minimal development SDK of sorts for the CH32V003, allowing for maximum flexability without needing lots of code surrounding a HAL.

-### It's still in alpha.
+### It's still in beta.

-This project is not ready for prime time, though it is sort of in an early alpha phase.
-Proof of concept works, we are on track for proper releases soon.
+This project is not ready for prime time, though it is sort of in a beta phase.
+Proof of concept works, lots of demos work.
 Maybe you can help out!

 :white_check_mark: Able to go on-bus and receive USB frames
 :white_check_mark: Compute CRC in-line while receiving data